NEIWPCC Headquarters (Lowell, Mass.)

 978-349-2523 | rfriesner@neiwpcc.org

 Richard joined NEIWPCC in 2016 as Director of Water Quality Programs.
-Richard works on a variety of projects including wetlands, monitoring, water quality standards, nutrients, TMDLs, harmful algal blooms, and others.
-He serves as the NEIWPCC representative on the Management Committee for the Long Island Sound Study and has working on technical nutrient related assessment work with the USGS.
-Richard joined NEIWPCC with 10 years of experience in the Environmental Science and Policy field and most recently worked at George Mason University as the Director of both the Washington Scholars Program and the Washington Youth Summit on the Environment at George Mason University.
-He holds a Ph.D. in Environmental Science and Public Policy from George Mason University, an M.S. and B.S in Environmental Science from the University of Kansas.
+He works on a variety of projects including wetlands, monitoring, water quality standards, nutrients, TMDLs, harmful algal blooms, and others.
+He serves as the NEIWPCC representative on the Management Committee for the Long Island Sound Study and has worked on technical nutrient related assessment work with the United States Geological Survey (USGS).
+Richard joined NEIWPCC with 10 years of experience in the environmental science and policy field including work in private consulting and at the USGS.
+He continues to direct the Washington Youth Summit on the Environment at George Mason University.
+Richard holds a Ph.D. in environmental science and public policy from George Mason University, an M.S. and B.S in environmental science from the University of Kansas.
 [Full bio]

 Devon Case